jameswomack/cycle_drag-n-drop_hot-reloading_example/README.md

-# cycle-hot-reloading-example
+# cycle_drag-n-drop_hot-reloading_example
-A Cycle.js starter project with hot reloading using browserify and browserify-hmr.
+A Cycle.js starter project with drag-n-drop and hot reloading using browserify and browserify-hmr.

 Usage
 ---